-I think we’ve all been victim to cat bites, or at least I know I have in the past, when I wasn’t as wise to the ways of the feline mind.
-To pet your cat properly, it boils down to a mutual understanding, and above all, respect for your cat.
+I think we’ve all been victim to cat bites, or at least I know I have when I wasn’t as wise to the ways of the feline mind.
+To pet your cat properly, it boils down to mutual understanding, and above all, respect for your cat.
 We know that cats are highly sensitive beings, and the slightest touch can send them to the dark side and leave you with some not-so-friendly reminders.

 The power of understanding your cat’s body language

 Lauren Finka, Postdoctoral Research Associate at Nottingham Trent University and writer for TheConversation.com, recently covered this hot topic in the feline world to share with cat owners that understanding your cat’s body language is the key to petting your cat the best way.
 “Although a lot of cats do like being stroked, and in certain contexts will choose us over food, human interaction is something they have to learn to enjoy during their comparatively short sensitive period– between two and seven weeks old.When it comes to human-cat interactions, the characteristics of humans are also important.
 Our personalities and gender, the regions of the cat’s body we touch, and how we generally handle cats, may all play an important role in how the cat responds to our affections.And while some cats may react aggressively to unwanted physical attention, others may merely tolerate our social advances in exchange for the good stuff (food and lodgings).
 That said, a tolerant cat is not necessarily a happy cat.
 Higher stress levels are reported in cats that are described by their owners as tolerating rather than actively disliking petting.”

 The purrfect way to pet your cat